Tzanetos Grigorakis: Family

-Grigorakis was born in 1742 at Skoutari of Gytheio, Laconia, and was a member of a famous Maniot family, Grigorakides, which was a warrior family of local Capetaneoi.
+Grigorakis was born in 1742 at Skoutari of Gytheio, Laconia, and was a member of a famous Maniot family, Grigorakides, which was a leading local warrior clan.
 His father, Demetrios "Kapetanakis" Grigorakis, gave him the name Tzanetos or Tzannis, as the name Ioannis (Ιωάννης, John) is pronounced in Maniot dialect.
 Tzanetos was the father of Pierros (Πιέρρος, Peter) and Tzortzis (Τζωρτζής, George), or Tzortzakis Grigorakis, who later became the ancestor of the Tzortzakides branch.
 His grandson, and son of Tzortzis, Tzannetakis Grigorakis, later became the ancestor of the Tzannetakides branch.

 Early years

-Grigorakis started the military service within his clan, like everybody else in Mani.
+Grigorakis started the military service within his clan, as was typical in Mani.
 Later, in Russo-Turkish War of 1768–1774, he appeared in the Ionian Islands, together with Anagnostaras and Christoforos Perraivos, to serve with the rank of major in the Imperial Russian Army forces under the commands of the Greek-Russian general Emmanouil Papadopoulos.

 Capture of Passavas

-Hassan Ghazi, the ruler of Tripoli, asked the family of Grigorakides to accept that Tzanetos Grigorakis will take over the duties of bey and use the power of their clan to achieve peace in Mani and their neighboring areas.
-However, when the Grigorakides family rejected his proposal, he proposed Tzanetos Koutifaris as bey of Mani.
-Hassan Ghazi sent an envoy to the Grigorakides family leader, Exarchos Grigorakis, saying that he wanted to negotiate.
+Hassan Ghazi, the ruler of Tripoli, asked the Grigorakis family to accept that Tzanetos Grigorakis will take over the duties of bey and use the power of their clan to achieve peace in Mani and their neighboring areas.
+However, when the Grigorakis family rejected his proposal, he suggested Tzanetos Koutoufaris as Bey of Mani.
+Hassan Ghazi sent an envoy to the Grigorakis family leader, Exarchos Grigorakis, saying that he wanted to negotiate.
 The men met in Tripoli, but once Exarchos arrived, Hasan Ghazi had him seized and hanged.

-When this fact was learned in Skoutari, Tzanetos Grigorakis took over the hegemony as general.
-To get revenge, he gathered about 3,000 Maniots, campaigning against the Ottomans in the castle of Passavas, and captured and slaughtered the 700 families living in and around of it- men, women, children, no one was left.
-After the massacre, he increased the Mani borders at position of Kakoskali, a new border line that the Ottomans never managed to regain.
+When news of Exarchos's death reached Skoutari, Tzanetos Grigorakis took over the hegemony as general.
+Seeking revenge for Exarchos, he gathered about 3,000 Maniots who were campaigning against the Ottomans in the castle of Passavas in Las, and slaughtered 700 families.
+After the massacre, he expanded his territory.

 Bey of Mani

 In 1780, in the aftermath of the Orlov Revolt and just before the Siege of Kastania, Tzanetos Grigorakis received a message with an envoy from his son-in-law Panagiotaros Venetsanakis and Konstantinos Kolokotronis to send a relief force and avoid the siege, but Grigorakis having a personal rivalry with Panagiotaros, resigned to the fact that they would have to fight alone.
 The refusal of support and assistance to the Kastanian chiefs in 1780, objectively served the plans of Kapudan Pasha Hassan, so the Ottoman military leader did not forget it and, in 1782, Tzanetos Grigorakis became the Bey of Mani.

-At first, Grigorakis refused to become a bey, but then the Dragoman of the Fleet of the Ottomans, Nikolaos Mavrogenis, the great-uncle of Manto Mavrogenous and later Prince of Wallachia, came to Gytheio and kidnapped him, and he also sent as hostages to the Sultan Abdul Hamid I the two sons of Grigorakis and took him as prisoner to Spetses, where Grigorakis was forced to accept the proposal of the Ottomans.
+At first, Grigorakis refused to become a bey, but then the Dragoman of the Fleet of the Ottomans, Nikolaos Mavrogenis, the great-uncle of Manto Mavrogenous and later Prince of Wallachia, came to Gytheio (then known as Marathonisi) and kidnapped him, and he also sent as hostages to the Sultan Abdul Hamid I the two sons of Grigorakis and took him as prisoner to Spetses, where Grigorakis was forced to accept the proposal of the Ottomans.